tito21/tito21.github.io/content/posts/2024-08-25-Sampling-from-an-image.md

 ## Notes

-There is no need to to normalize the pdf because only it's ratio is important and thus the normalizing constant cancels out
+There is no need to to normalize the pdf because only it's ratio is important and thus the normalizing constant cancels out.

 This implementation is not particularly efficient for real time use.